 Once again, people found malicious libraries for Python.
 The malicious libraries,

-As a user, you should always be sure that you actually need certain libraries and remove unused libraries.
-This is not only true for Python libraries, but for any other source of user-provided content (e.g., custom repositories for F-Droid, Arch AUR, NPM packages).
+As a user, you should always be sure that you need specific libraries and remove unused libraries.
+This is not only true for Python libraries but for any other source of user-provided content (e.g., custom repositories for F-Droid, Arch AUR, NPM packages).

 Signal released two technical previews

 - Technology Preview: Signal Private Group Systemexternal link

 - Technology Preview for secure value recoveryexternal link

 Both posts and a related scientific paper describe concepts for a group system and an account recovery system, which rely on servers while being cryptographically secured.
 Implementing these concepts could help Signal to overcome certain limitations of their client-side account management.